xailient-public/docs/docs/multiclass_object_detector.md

 The training configuration file gives you full control of the hyperparameters for the trainng.

-There are the setting you can modify:
+These are the settings you can modify:

 * __batch_size__: The batch size is a number of samples processed before the model is updated.
 The size of a batch must be more than or equal to one and less than or equal to the number of samples in the training dataset.